pulumi/docs/quickstart/overview.md

 To understand how this works, however, we must return to a point made in the [Concepts](./concepts.html) article: Pulumi programs are not run like ordinary programs.
 You don't simply run the program on your machine.
 Instead, you give the program to Pulumi, and it analyzes it to determine how to activate the program in your target cloud environment.
 It then "makes it so."

 <!-- TODO: flesh this out.
 It didn't really resonate with me, as is. -Donna -->
-A Pulumi Cloud Application is essentially an eternal program runs continuously in your cloud environment, is updated incrementally from time to time, but logically never exits.
+A Pulumi Cloud Application is essentially an eternal program that runs continuously in your cloud environment, is updated incrementally from time to time, but logically never exits.
 This is a subtle distinction, and a new and innovative concept that is key to Pulumi's magic.
 Once you embrace this concept, you can truly leverage Pulumi to its fullest.